+Atmospheric general circulation models (GCMs) forced with observed sea surface temperature (SST) reproduce some aspects of observed Sahel rainfall variability, particularly decadal variability.
+Here a filter based on signal-to-noise (S/N) EOFs is applied to seven GCM simulations of Sahel precipitation to extract SSTforced variability.
+Using filter coefficients based on GCM estimates of internal variability has limited, though positive, impact on simulation skill.
+Additional removal of empirically identified model error improves the representation of both decadal and interannual variability.
+The model error shows some coherence across the seven GCMs and correlates with local Atlantic SST.
+We hypothesize that the model error is related to the representation of ocean-atmosphere interactions in the SST-forced GCM simulations.
 Sahelian rainfall shows considerable variability on both interannual and decadal time-scales, including several decades of dry conditions beginning in the late 1960s and continuing into the 1990s.
 Sea surface temperature (SST) patterns are one of the modulators of Sahelian rainfall, and statistical methods have identified SST patterns related to Sahelian rainfall variability [Folland et al., 1986].
 General circulation models (GCMs) provide a dynamical estimate of the atmospheric response to SST forcing [Rowell et al., 1995].
-Many GCMs forced by observed SST reproduce aspects of the decadal variability of rainfall in the Sahel, but most have difficulty reproducing the interannual variability [Giannini et al., 2003; Moron et al., 2003].
+Many GCMs forced by observed SST reproduce aspects of the decadal variability of Sahelian rainfall, but most have difficulty reproducing interannual variability [Giannini et al., 2003; Moron et al., 2003].

 The deficiencies of GCM simulations could be due to an inherent lack of predictability, in the sense that SST information alone may be insufficient to constrain Sahelian rainfall interannual variability.
-However, this explanation seems questionable since at least one GCM forced with observed SST does reproduce Sahelian rainfall interannual variability [Giannini et al., 2003, 2005].
-Poor representation of physical processes, particularly those related to convection, may be another problem in the GCM simulations.
+However, this explanation seems questionable since at least one GCM forced with observed SST reproduces Sahelian rainfall interannual variability [Giannini et al., 2003, 2005].
+Poor representation of physical processes, particularly those related to convection, may be a problem in the GCM simulations.
 Statistical methods can be used to compensate for such model errors when GCMs successfully simulate part of the climate signal [Feddersen et al., 1999; Tippett et al., 2005], and GCM simulated winds are a useful surrogate for observed Sahelian rainfall [Moron et al., 2004].
 Another potential source of error in GCM simulations forced by observed SST is the neglected feedback of the atmosphere to the ocean [Peña et al., 2003] which has been shown to be important in the simulation of the Asian monsoon [Fu et al., 2002; Wang et al., 2004].